From 20 August 2023 to 15 March 2024

-In 2022, KISMIF’s scientific programme will again be accompanied by a diverse offering of social and cultural contents, characterised by a series of artistic events with a special focus on the sustainability of musical-artistic-cultural ecosystems.
-The aim is to provide a unique experience in terms of transglobal and inclusive DIY cultures.
-Symbolically, the first day of the conference takes place 37 years after Live Aid, a music event that aimed to draw attention to and raise funds to address a pressing global challenge of its time.
-The KISMIF 2022 Conference will be preceded by a Summer School entitled ‘Rebels with a Cause’ that will take place 12 July 2022 at the Teatro Municipal do Porto- Rivoli [Porto- Rivoli Municipal Theatre].
-This Summer School will offer the opportunity to all interested parties, including Conference participants, to attend workshops given by experts in these fields, namely within the arts-based-research approach.
-Informations about the Summer School will be progressively disseminated on the KISMIF Conference website: www.kismifconference.com.
+In 2024, KISMIF’s scientific programme will again be accompanied by a diverse offering of social and cultural contents, characterised by a series of artistic events with a special focus on the democracy, participation and citizenship.
+The aim is to provide a unique experience in terms of transglobal and inclusive DIY cultures and creative participation.
+Symbolically, the first day of the Conference marks the tenth anniversary of the creation of the KISMIF Conference (2014), as well as the 50th anniversary of the end of the dictatorship in Portugal and, as such, the Conference will have artistic and academic activities aimed at these two moments of celebration.
+The KISMIF 2024 Conference will be preceded by a Summer School entitled ‘Living on the Edge’ that will take place 9 July 2024 at the Teatro Municipal do Porto- Rivoli [Porto- Rivoli Municipal Theatre].
+This Summer School will offer the opportunity to all interested parties, including Conference participants, to attend workshops given by experts in these fields, namely within themes such as creative participation.

 Click on the image below to see the full Call for Papers: